 Inground swimming pools can only be made of fibreglass or concrete.
 The following are the common charges of these types of pools:

-The fibreglass pool shell is a preformed shell that is installed into a levelled hole, which is pre-dug in the shape of the shell.
+The fibreglass pool shell is a preformed shell installed into a levelled hole, which is pre-dug in the shape of the shell.

-The price of a fibreglass pool installation also includes the pump, heater, and the excavation work.
+The price of a fibreglass pool installation also includes the pump, heater, and excavation work.

-Timber decking increases the price by $1500 to $2000.
-If the location of the pool must be excavated, you will have to spend an extra $2500.
+Timber decking increases the price by £1,000 to £2,200.
+If the location of the pool must be excavated, you will have to spend extra for the installation.
 If your above ground pool is large, the builder has to pour a concrete slab.

-When comparing the prices of an above ground swimming pool or an inground fibreglass, you must include all the add-ons.
-For example, a fibreglass swimming pool shell costs around $7000, but a complete kit with all the fittings including the pump and filter might cost $9000.
+When comparing the prices of an above ground swimming pool or inground fibreglass, you must include all the add-ons.
+For example, a fibreglass swimming pool shell costs around £5,000, but a complete kit with all the fittings including the pump and filter might cost more.
 The cost goes up if you need to add a pool heater.

-The following is a table representation of the average cost of pool installation in Australia:
+The following is a table representation of the average swimming pool building cost in the UK:

 Inground Swimming Pool